Featured Recipe: Tofu Poke

 In addition to protein, tofu is a rich source of fiber, iron, calcium and more.
 It also contains much less saturated fat than many animal protein sources.
 It's low in calories and happens to be cholesterol-free, gluten-free and dairy-free—good news for those following gluten-free or vegan diets.

+Tofu is made of soybean curd (unlike tempeh, which is made from fermented soy and seitan, which is made of wheat gluten).
 Tofu and other soy products also contain isoflavones, plant-based compounds with estrogenic activity that have been shown to potentially reduce risk of breast and prostate cancers, heart disease and osteoporosis.

 Read More: 9 Vegetarian & Vegan Protein Substitutes